 - Journalist Requests – advise employees about how to respond if they are contacted by a journalist or a member of the press

 All too often companies consider social media policies as a list of restrictions for employees.
 However, a social media policy is an opportunity to educate employees about the proper way to engage with others online and encourage them to use networks such as LinkedIn or Twitter to share company news, effectively boosting brand awareness.

 Your social media policy should advise employees on how they should comment on the company’s social channels, blogs and how to drive traffic to the company website.

 If done correctly, you can turn your employees into your biggest brand advocates, which will help drive your social media marketing forward and help you achieve key business goals.

 3. No Confusion Over Legal Issues

-Having a social media policy helps you clearly explain the consequences of deviating from the rules.
+Having a social media policy helps you clearly explain the consequences of deviating from the rules and is an important element of your operational HR Risk Assurance.
 If an employee does breach the policy, a company will be able to enforce any penalty stated in your guidelines.

 This area of a social media policy can also serve as a reminder to employees that there is no guarantee that their privacy settings will keep all their posts private; people can copy and re-send information very easily.